 He lives in New Berlin with his wife Nadia Alkun, a MWC board member, and their sons, Zayed and Bassel.
 Alkun owns Nadiana Art Gallery, 4818 S. 76th St., Greenfield, which sometimes displays Dr. Obeidat’s nature and wildlife photography.
 He’s always at the gallery on opening nights for new exhibits.

-“Nadia and her art work and gallery have a big influence on me and on our family,” Dr. Obeidat said.
-“It brings us great conversations around art and gets us seeing our surroundings from a different lens.”
+“Nadia, her artwork and the gallery have a big influence on me and our family,” Dr. Obeidat said.
+“It brings us great conversations around art.
+And photography lets me see our surroundings from a different lens.”

-Dr. Obeidat answered a variety of questions about his interest and understanding of the intersection of the physical brain, the mind and the soul.
+Dr. Obeidat answered a variety of questions about his interest in and understanding of the intersection of the physical brain, the mind and the soul in his interview with WMJ.
 He noted that despite the astounding growth of knowledge in neuroscience, the boundaries of the unknown remain limitless.

-Dr. Obeidat is an associate professor who specializes in neurology at the Medical College of Wisconsin (MCW) is conducting research he hopes will improve the treatment of MS.
+Ahmed Obeidat, M.D., Ph.D., an associate professor at the Medical College of Wisconsin, conducts neurological research he hopes will improve the treatment of multiple sclerosis.

 Here are the highlights: